-FeliCa Dude did his usual public service of posting Mobile FeliCa details for the latest Pixel 6 devices.
+FeliCa Dude did his annual public service of posting Mobile FeliCa details for the latest Pixel 6 devices.
 There wasn’t any change from Pixel 5, so no global NFC Pixel for inbound visitors.
-Nevertheless it’s a good opportunity to review some important recent developments that have taken place behind the scenes on the Android Mobile FeliCa side and examine some possible post Mobile FeliCa 4.1 scenarios.
-Things have changed a lot even if most users don’t see any difference, but things have changed a lot under the hood.
+Nevertheless it’s a good opportunity to review some important recent developments that have taken place behind the scenes on the Android Mobile FeliCa side and examine some possible future scenarios.
+Android users don’t see any difference, but things have changed a lot under the hood.

 Mobile FeliCa 4.0 (Pixel 4) freed Android device manufacturers from having to use embedded secure element + NFC chips from the FeliCa Networks supply chain.
 Any FAST certified secure element will do, from NXP, STMicroelectronics, Thales, and other NFC chipset providers.
 Mobile FeliCa is pre-installed on all Pixel 4 and later models but only enabled for JP models.
-Other Android manufacturers selling Mobile FeliCa capable devices in Japan are likely doing the same.
+Other Android manufacturers selling Mobile FeliCa capable devices in Japan are now doing what Google is doing.
 This development has resulted in a number of inexpensive Osaifu-Keitai SIM-Free smartphones released by Chinese manufacturers recently that are selling well.
-Hopefully it will have wider implications for inexpensive global NFC Android devices with pre-installed, and enabled, Mobile FeliCa.
+Hopefully it will have wider implications for inexpensive global NFC Android devices with pre-installed, fully enabled, Mobile FeliCa.
 There are lots of people in Hong Kong who would buy one to use Octopus.

 Mobile FeliCa 4.1 (Pixel 5/Pixel 6) introduced multiple secure element domains.
 This allows the device manufacturer to ‘own’ the eSE and load or delete Java Card applets.
 FeliCa Dude thinks that multiple secure element domains (MSED) might play a part in the MIC digital My Number Card due to launch on Osaifu Keitai devices in 2022 (now delayed until April 2023).
 My Number card uses NFC-B but MSED allows the Mobile FeliCa secure element to host it anyway, an interesting development.